bge007/ExpExport/README.md

 # ExpExport
-Sonicwall firewall configuration report generator which include every parameters in the EXP file
+Sonicwall firewall configuration report generator by including every parameters in the EXP file